carpentries-incubator/reproducible-publications-quarto/_episodes/01-Project-Setup-Organization/02-good-project.md

 {: .challenge}

 #### **Use relative paths**
 This goes hand-in-hand with keeping your project within one “root” directory.
-If you use complete paths to say, read in your data to RStudio and then share your code with a collaborator, they won’t be able to run it because the complete path you used is unique to your system and they will receive an error that the file is not found.
-That is why one should always use relative paths to link to other files in the project, i.e., “where is my data file in relation to the script I’m reading the data into?”.
+If you use complete paths to, say, read your data to RStudio and then share your code with a collaborator, they won’t be able to run it because the complete path you used is unique to your system, and they will receive an error that the file is not found.
+That is why one should always use relative paths to link to other files in the project, i.e., “Where is my data file in relation to the script I’m reading the data into?”.
 The practice of using relative paths is made easier by having a directory set up and keeping all project files within one root project folder.

 Assuming your R script is in a `code` directory and your data file is in a `data` directory, then an example of a relative path to read your data would be: